Category: CVAA insights

 - Lifelong adoption support for their adoptive families.
 VAAs know that support is absolutely crucial for adoptive families and needs to be available for families to access at any time until a child turns 18, and sometimes beyond, without long waiting lists.
 VAAs are smaller and tend to be specialised in adoption support so can be responsive to what families need, whenever they need it.

 - A family feel.
 Adopters often tell us this is why they chose to adopt with a VAA.
 Again, the size of VAAs means that adopters can form close relationships with the wider team and agency – not just their own social worker!
-All the latest Ofsted inspections for our VAAs have been Outstanding or Good, and relationships are at the heart of this.
-RAAs are not currently inspected although adoption is looked at within the broader inspections of children’s social care services.
+All the latest Ofsted inspections for our VAAs have been Outstanding or Good (or the equivalent highest ratings for our members in the Celtic nations) and relationships are at the heart of this.
+In England, RAAs are not currently inspected although adoption is looked at within the broader inspections of children’s social care services.
 You can look at Ofsted reports here.

 - Diversity and inclusivity.
 VAAs really get to know their local communities and are more likely to place children with adopters from a diverse range of backgrounds.
 1 in 5 VAA adoptions are to LGBTQ+ adopters and 13% of VAA adoptions are to adopters from a minority ethnic/global majority group.